claudiocp/ohmydebn/README.md

 # Text editor

-To start a text editor, press Super + N. This launches the beautiful and powerful combination of Neovim with LazyVim.
+To start a text editor, press `Super + N`.
+This launches the beautiful and powerful combination of Neovim with LazyVim.
 The first time it loads, it will install several plugins.
-Once that is done, you can press the Q key until you get to the main menu.
-You can then press the space bar and then the E key to open Explorer.
+Once that is done, you can press the `Q` key until you get to the main menu.
+You can then press the space bar and then the `E` key to open Explorer.

 ![OhMyDebn Neovim screenshot](images/ohmydebn-neovim.png)